- Book Club

 Sponsors – firstname.lastname@example.org

-The Cornerstone Club is related to the Builders Club from intermediate school, and it partners with the Maryville Kiwanis Club to help with service projects in our school and community.
+The Cornerstone Club is related to the Builder's Club from intermediate school, and it partners wit the Maryville Kiwanis Club to help with service projects in our school and community.
 This club is open to any student at MJHS who would like to design and participate in local community service projects and build strong leadership skills.
 Our organization meets once a month to plan or discuss a service project for that month, and then we organize dates to complete the service projects.
 We will also be volunteering to work with some of Kiwanis' projects throughout the school year, such as their annual pancake breakfast in November.
 The Cornerstone Club is a great opportunity to help and serve the community we live in and to get to know and collaborate with other students here at MJHS.
-We will meet in Room 310 during morning break one-two days/month.

 Sponsor - email@example.com